 A poster session will provide students and professionals an opportunity to present research and human factors projects.
 Those who wish to participate may submit posters which will be on display during the poster session.
 Students are encouraged to submit.
 Poster submission will be available until Friday March 3rd.
 Posters must be emailed to email@example.com by 6pm on Friday March 3rd.
 Poster submissions should be in PowerPoint format, dimensions: 42" X 42".

 Interested in joining us?
 Register here.

-Conference registration will be available until Thursday March 3rd.
-Registration for the poster session will be available until Wednesday February 24th.
-You may also register the day of the conference at the reception desk between 8:00 a.m. and 9:15 a.m.
+Conference registration will be available until Thursday March 16th OR till room capacity is reached.
+Registration for the poster session will be available until Friday March 3rd.

 If you have any question regarding the conference, please email us at firstname.lastname@example.org.
 We look forward to see you this year!